Primary Care Opportunities

 • Morning sessions are dedicated to primary care clinics.

-• Afternoon sessions are dedicated to outpatient specialty experiences such as urgent care, ENT, hypertension clinic, urology.
+• Afternoon sessions are dedicated to outpatient specialty experiences such as urgent care, ENT, hypertension clinic, and urology.

 • Core set of faculty for ambulatory rotation precepting and mentoring.